 Which earbuds are better than Bose?

 Sony WH-1000XM4 headphones outperform Bose headphones.
-These headphones offer many wonderful features, such as incredibly long battery life, excellent sound quality, noise cancellation, and multipoint connection.
+These headphones have great battery life, sound quality, noise cancellation, and multipoint connection.
 They are also known for their comfort and low weight when worn.

 Are Jabra earbuds a good brand?

-They are typically well-made, work with the Jabra Sound+ app, and offer multi-device connections.
-Their call-focused headsets offer stronger microphones than other Bluetooth rivals, and some models are even among the finest Bluetooth headsets for phone conversations we’ve tested.
+They’re well-made, compatible with the Jabra Sound+ app, and multi-device.
+Their call-focused headsets have better mics than other Bluetooth headsets, and some are the best we’ve tried.

 Is Jabra better than Sony?